How does COVID-19 continue to affect Foundation Music School?

 Thanks to our ability to be innovative and remain positive, we are proud that our private lessons and private music therapy sessions have remained steady and even increased slightly, despite the current situation.
 We thank our students and their families for working with us, being flexible and continuing to support the school.

 Our outreach programs have taken an even bigger hit.
 We love providing our community with music classes and music therapy.
 However, these outreach programs are also facing limited enrollment and revenues.
-Our outreach programs are the lowest we've seen in recent years.
+Our outreach programs are the lowest we've seen in many years.

 Please consider joining our monthly giving program, the Music Everyday Club, to help us weather these storms, or give generously to our year-end High Note fundraising campaign.

+We have continued high hopes for the remainder of 2022.
 Please give generously.
 The future of Foundation Music School depends on it.